 What was your biggest challenge in the vineyard?
 The challenge is each year the same : we must harvest late enough to pick perfectly ripe fruits (the decision can be difficult in years with a lot of rain before the harvest.
 We fear that it will rot the fruit and so we might … Continue reading Bordeaux 2019 -Yves Raymond, Château Saransot Dupré, Listrac, Haut Médoc

 I would love to show you around this wonderful wine region that has been my home and play field for over 30 years now.
 Never has there been such a dynamic and exciting time to visit this classic but progressive region.
-I will be organising your individual itinerary.
-Thirty years as a wine professional in the region … Continue reading Coming to Bordeaux?
+Each itinerary is unique and I love to liaise with you to discover what … Continue reading Coming to Bordeaux?
 What to expect on a SIP Private Wine Tour

 Wine Tours with Nicolle Croft, Bordeaux Food & Wine Guide http://www.wineguidebordeaux.com Thirty years touring this wine region has given me lots of warm memories of people and places.
 Here are a few of my favorite wine people and some alternative things to do and places to go which will hopefully give you an idea of … Continue reading My Favorite Places when Wine Touring in Bordeaux

 Bordeaux is bursting with restaurants but you must book in advance to get into the popular ones.
 The scene is changing as Bordeaux is being infused with Parisians (only 2 hours from paris on the TGV train).
 Here are a mix of some of the traditional and newer ones from a local.
 Updated since Covid. … Continue reading Changing Scene of Bordeaux Restaurants

 New list of the Best St Emilion – dawn of a new era